 a study on Transitional Cell Carcinoma

 The purpose of this study is to evaluate the efficacy and safety of lenvatinib (MK-7902/E7080) in combination with pembrolizumab (MK-3475) in the treatment of cisplatin-ineligible participants with a Programmed Cell Death-Ligand 1 (PD-L1) Combined Positive Score (CPS) ≥10, or in participants ineligible for any platinum-containing chemotherapy regardless of CPS, with advanced/unresectable or metastatic urothelial carcinoma (UC).
 The primary hypotheses for this study are that: 1.
 Pembrolizumab + lenvatinib is superior to pembrolizumab + placebo with respect to Progression-free Survival (PFS) per Response Evaluation Criteria in Solid Tumors Version 1.1 (RECIST 1.1) by blinded independent central review (BICR), and 2.
 Pembrolizumab + lenvatinib is superior to pembrolizumab + placebo with respect to Overall Survival (OS).
+With Amendment 3 study treatment with lenvatinib and placebo was discontinued and all participants were unblinded and continued treatment with pembrolizumab monotherapy only.
+The pembrolizumab+lenvatinib and the pembrolizumab+placebo arms are no longer active for this study.
+With Amendment 3 the external Data Monitoring Committee was discontinued.

 A Phase 3, Randomized, Double-blind Study to Compare the Efficacy and Safety of Pembrolizumab (MK-3475) in Combination With Lenvatinib (E7080/MK-7902) Versus Pembrolizumab and Placebo as First Line Treatment for Locally Advanced or Metastatic Urothelial Carcinoma in Cisplatin-ineligible Participants Whose Tumors Express PD-L1, and in Participants Ineligible for Any Platinum-containing Chemotherapy Regardless of PD-L1 Expression (LEAP-011)